pete0emerson/docker-commander/README.md

 docker-commander $ vagrant up
 ```

 The setup.py script will copy necessary code to the CoreOS VM.
-If `--disable-reboot` is thrown, CoreOS won't auto-update and reboot itself.
+If `--disable-reboot` is thrown, CoreOS won't auto-update and reboot itself occasionally.
 `--reconfigure-etcd` is necessary to open etcd up to the Docker containers, but in the next release of CoreOS this will be the default.

 ```